kumu/weavr-docs/guides/messages.md

 To access your messages, click on the Messages icon in the menu bar at the bottom of your screen.
 To create a post viewable by the entire community, click on the three dots in the top-right corner, and choose "Add Post".

+To send a direct message to a community member, please visit their profile and click on the colored Weavr button at the top to choose "Message".

 Any messages can include text, emojis, images and files.

 ## Post Topics